 CONCLUSION

-In this research, a trust-based framework is developed to investigate the dynamic behavior of network nodes and to find the most secure route for packet transmission instead of the shortest path in traditional AODV.
+In this research, a trust-based framework is developed to investigate the dynamic behavior of network nodes and to find the most secure route for packet transmission instead of the shortest path in the traditional AODV.
 Since the first version of traditional AODV had security vulnerabilities which posed serious threats to data packets transmitted via MANETs, different approaches to secure AODV have been considered such as calculating both direct trust and indirect trust for nodes and dividing malicious nodes into two categories; pure malicious and collaborative malicious.
 The concept of relationship maturity based on the interaction count between two nodes and also a trust recommendation model is introduced to take recommendations from neighbor nodes regarding a particular node.
 Based on direct trust and indirect trust, a global trust value is calculated to evaluate the trustworthiness of nodes and to categorize them into five trust levels.
 A performance analysis is implemented to compare the trust-based framework with traditional AODV routing protocol as well.
 Although this framework is to detect the most trustworthy path, one could ideally work to do further research in the above-mentioned domain and come up with a different solution.

 REFERENCES